The one true, noble non-French grape variety, Riesling produces wines that range from bone dry to lusciously sweet.

-Fine, dry Riesling is not only increasingly fashionable in Germany, but in Alsaceand Austria too.
-In the Wachau in particular, some of the world’s greatest dry Rieslings are produced.
+Fine dry Riesling is not only increasingly fashionable in Germany, but in Alsace and Austria too.

-As a cool climate variety par excellence, Riesling has not adapted as well as the other to classics to the New World, but there are a handful of regions where it has been shown to do well, most notably the Eden and Clare Valleys in South Australia, Mount Barker in Western Australia, New Zealand’s South Island, Washington State, and cooler spots in California and the Cape’s Constantia.
+As a cool-climate variety par excellence, Riesling has not fared as well in the new world, but there are a handful of locations where it has been shown to do well – most notably the Eden and Clare Valleys in South Australia, Mount Barker in Western Australia, New Zealand’s South Island, Washington State in the USA, and South Africa’s Constantia.

 Riesling’s renowned regions

-Alsace’s best producers include Boxler, Deiss, Domaine Weinbach, Hugel, Josmeyer, Léon Beyer Ostertag, Schlumberger, Trimbach and Zind-Humbrecht.
+Alsace’s best producers include Boxler, Deiss, Weinbach, Hugel, Josmeyer, Léon Beyer Ostertag, Schlumberger, Trimbach and Zind-Humbrecht.

-Today’s roll-call of top producers extends from traditional names such as Bassermann-Jordan, Bürklin Wolf and von Buhl to Christmann, Dr Wehrheim, Knipser, Koehler-Ruprecht, Okonomierat Rebholz, Philipp Kuhn and von Winning.
+Today’s roll-call of top producers includes: Bassermann-Jordan, Bürklin Wolf, Von Buhl, Christmann, Dr Wehrheim, Knipser, Koehler-Ruprecht, Okonomierat Rebholz, Philipp Kuhn and Von Winning.

-Among other names to watch are Battenfeld Spanier, Dreissigacker, Fauth, Geil-Bierschenk, Gutzler, Huff, Pfannebecker, St Antony, Spiess, Stepp, Thörle, Wagner-Stempel and Winter.
+Top producers here include: Battenfeld Spanier, Dreissigacker, Fauth, Geil-Bierschenk, Gutzler, Gunderloch, Huff, Keller, Kühling-Gillot, Pfannebecker, Schätzel, St Antony, Spiess, Stepp, Thörle, Wagner-Stempel, Winter and Wittmann.

-Best growers include August Kesseler, Eva Fricke, Franz Künstler, Georg Breuer, Graf von Kanitz, JB Becker, Johannes Eser, Josef Leitz, Peter Jakob Kühn, Prinz, Querbach, Reiner Flick, Robert Weil, Schloss Johannisberg, Schloss Reinhartshausen, Schloss Schönborn, Schloss Vollrads, Spreitzer and Wegeler.
+The best growers include: August Kesseler, Eva Fricke, Franz Künstler, Georg Breuer, Graf von Kanitz, JB Becker, Johannes Eser, Josef Leitz, Peter Jakob Kühn, Prinz, Querbach, Reiner Flick, Robert Weil, Schloss Johannisberg, Schloss Reinhartshausen, Schloss Schönborn, Schloss Vollrads, Spreitzer and Wegeler.

 Dönnhoff apart, Nahe greats include Emrich-Schönleber, Hans Crusius, Schäfer-Fröhlich and Schlossgut Diel.

-The roll-call of excellent dry Riesling producers includes Clemens Busch, Dr Loosen, Forstmeister Geltz-Zilliken, Grans-Fassian, Heymann-Löwenstein, Immich-Batterieberg, Karthäuserhof, Markus Molitor, Maximin Grünhaus, Reichsgraf von Kesselstatt, Reinholdt Haardt, Schloss Lieser, Sybille Kuntz, Thomas Haag, Van Volxem and Willi Schäfer.
+The roll-call of top producers includes: Clemens Busch, Dr Loosen, Forstmeister Geltz-Zilliken, Grans-Fassian, Heymann-Löwenstein, Immich-Batterieberg, Karthäuserhof, Markus Molitor, Maximin Grünhaus, Reichsgraf von Kesselstatt, Reinholdt Haardt, Schloss Lieser, Sybille Kuntz, Thomas Haag, Van Volxem and Willi Schäfer.

 ‘Riesling expresses greater differences in microclimates and in soils than other grapes,’ says Willi Bründlmayer, one of Austria’s top exponents of the variety.
 ‘The average Austrian drinker prefers Riesling dry.’